python/core-workflow/cherry_picker/readme.rst

 It will prefix the commit message with the branch, e.g. ``[3.6]``, and then opens up the pull request page.

-This script will become obsolete once the cherry-picking bot is implemented.

 Tests are to be written using pytest.